hwipl/nuqql/README.md

     * Allow sending commands to purpled directly from nuqql using the command window
   * Restructure code.
+  * Introduce `.config/nuqql` in your home directory as working directory. purpled sock file, config, logs, etc. are stored in `.config/nuqql/backend/purpled`
   * ...
 * v0.1:
   * First/initial release.